strmprivacy/docs/docs/02-concepts/01-data-processing/01-pii-field-encryption.md

 ---

-STRM Privacy aims to protect [PII](docs/01-overview/02-pii.md) data, by encrypting content specified in event fields, that are marked as sensitive in the [event contract](docs/02-concepts/02-data-contracts/index.md).
+STRM Privacy aims to protect [PII](docs/01-overview/02-pii.md) data, by encrypting content specified in event fields, that are marked as sensitive in the [data contract](docs/02-concepts/02-data-contracts/index.md).

 ## Privacy Algorithm {#algorithm}